johndetora/asciitone/README.md

 The $osc section controls the primary (carrier) operator as well as the blending of the carrier and modulator signal levels.

--   Engage the [waveform] button to see all available waveform options.
-Click again to select the new waveform.
+-   Engage the [waveform] button to rotate through the waveform options.
 -   To enable glide, click the glide box.
 Note that you may need to adjust the decay amount of the primary envelope generator in order to hear the effects.
     -- [ ] = glide disabled
     -- [@] = glide enabled
 -   The cross fader (labeled 'osc <> mod') controls the level blending of the carrier and modulator operators before reaching the lpf section.
-By default, only the primary carrier osc is heard.
+By default, only the primary carrier osc reaches the final output.

 ### mod osc

 The $mod osc section controls the secondary (modulation) operator's waveform and frequency ratio.
 Use this to change the timbre of te final output.

--   Engage the [waveform] button to see all available waveform options.
-Click again to select the new waveform.
+-   Engage the [waveform] button to rotate through the waveform options.
 -   Move the |freq ratio| to raise the frequency of $mod osc, thus changing the ratio between the carrier operator's frequency and the modulation operator's frequency.

 ### envelope